Healthcare Technology: How It’s Being Used in 2025

 Several recent innovations are likely to prove their value to the healthcare industry in the next few years.
 Technologies like AI, XR, and RPM have already started to change the way medical organizations think about patient care, diagnostics, and education.

 Many of these new tech solutions will be aimed at helping organizations manage the influx of data.
-But as security, privacy, and interoperability come into focus, it’s clear that the traditional data storage operations are no longer sufficient for the needs of the industry.
-Solutions like AI and blockchain are needed in order to protect the data and to make the most of it.
+But as security, privacy, and interoperability come into focus, it’s clear that traditional data storage operations are no longer sufficient for the needs of the industry.
+Solutions like AI and blockchain are needed in order to protect the data and make the most of it.

 Embracing these technologies and creating a culture of innovation may be a slow process for healthcare organizations.
-But when faced with all of the potential benefits, it will become increasingly difficult for organizations to ignore the growing momentum of these tech platforms.
+However, when faced with all of the potential benefits, it will become increasingly difficult for organizations to ignore the growing momentum of these tech platforms.